More details are surfacing about the horrifying shooting spree at a Bay St. Louis apartment complex Wednesday night.

 Deputies seized a shotgun and handgun from the scene, Ponthieux said.

 Michel was transported to the Hancock Count Jail and is currently being held under a $3,600,000 bond set by Municipal Court Judge Maggio.
-Michel is currently on parole for burglary with MDOC and is currently not bondable.
+Michel is currently on probation for burglary with MDOC and is currently not bondable.

 This investigation is ongoing.